bitcoin-core/HWI/test/README.md

 It uses the [Coldcard simulator](https://github.com/Coldcard/firmware/tree/master/unix#coldcard-desktop-simulator).
 It also tests usage with `bitcoind`.

-`setup_environment.sh` will build the Trezor emulator, the Coldcard simulator, the Keepkey emulator, the Digital Bitbox simulator, and `bitcoind`. if run in the `test/` directory, these will be built in `work/test/trezor-mcu`, `work/test/firmware`, `work/test/keepkey-firmware`, `work/test/mcu`, and `work/test/bitcoin` respectively.
+There is a script to build the Trezor emulator, the Coldcard simulator, the Keepkey emulator, the Digital Bitbox simulator, and `bitcoind`.
+On Ubuntu / Debian first install: `sudo apt-get install libsdl2-dev`.
+On all systems: `pip install pipenv`
+From the `test/` directory, run `setup_environment.sh`.
+These will be built in `work/test/trezor-mcu`, `work/test/firmware`, `work/test/keepkey-firmware`, `work/test/mcu`, and `work/test/bitcoin` respectively.
+Do not run this command from inside a virtual env.

 `run_tests.py` runs the tests.
 If run from the `test/` directory, it will be able to find the Trezor emulator, Coldcard simulator, Keepkey emulator, Digital Bitbox simulator, and bitcoind.
 Otherwise the paths to those will need to be specified on the command line.